-- Staff turn-over in critical and scarce skills positions - Limited investment in ICT infrastructure upgrades - Lack of comprehensive skills audit - Illegal connections - Ageing infrastructure: electricity, water and roads - o Poor capital expenditure - Non-payment for services - Lack of asset maintenance plan - Cost of water tankering - Cost of maintaining rural roads - Changing municipal boundaries thus impacting on municipal infrastructure backlogs - Continuous demand for waterborne sewer in rural areas - seekers - Economic stagnation due to unresolved or unprocessed land claims and failed redistribution projects - Volatile world markets which affect prices for some agricultural commodities, for example, sugar - The demise of the South African Sugar Association's credit facility for small-scale cane growers - Nearly 10% of children of school going age are not attending school - There has been a decline in the percentage (%) of persons with a higher education. - Sexual Transmitted infections remain a growing concern. - Beach erosion - Persistent draught - Lack of collaboration between municipality and traditional authorities - Growing trend of discouraged work The challenges or delays relating to disputes or objections during the tender process, claims as well as the rejecting or declining the award of a tender by the awarded tenderer have been pivotal in the slow capital budget expenditure. - The Council is limited in its leverage to borrow money externally. - Limited resources provided in capital refurbishment and replacement programs. - o Limited revenue base - Unfunded mandates - Growing indigent register - No rateable areas under traditional authorities

-- Growing of rural debts

-- Non-payment for services

-- Dysfunctionality of IGR structures
+0 Maintenance of acceptable standards of Staff turn-over in critical and scarce skills water quality positions 0 Progressive acquisition of yellow plant and Limited investment in ICT infrastructure other equipment upgrades 0 Waste recycling, reduce and reuse initiatives Lack of comprehensive skills audit 0 Implementation of mega human settlement Illegal connections projects Ageing infrastructure: electricity, water and 0 Progressive and transformational supply roads chain management policy for capital projects Poor capital expenditure execution Non-payment for services 0 Investment in alternative water supply such Lack of asset maintenance plan as desalination, waste water reuse, Cost of water tankering underground water.
+Cost of maintaining rural roads 0 There is a branch of SEDA in Richards Bay Changing municipal boundaries thus which provides support to SMMEs, and impacting on municipal infrastructure Richards Bay Minerals has a Business backlogs Development Programme, but the Continuous demand for waterborne sewer in Municipality could also contribute to SMME rural areas development in a number of ways o seekers 0 Harbour development has provided the Economic stagnation due to unresolved or impetus for large-scale industrial growth unprocessed land claims and failed 0 Partnership with Industrial Development redistribution projects Zone Volatile world markets which affect prices for 0 Investment in township economy some agricultural commodities, for example, 0 Industry based skills development sugar 0 Empowerment of ward based war rooms Cross boarder collaboration in investment The demise of the South African Sugar Acception's credit facility for small cools 0 facilitation and attraction Association's credit facility for small-scale cane growers 0 Progressive implementation of agricultural Nearly 10% of children of school going age 0 support plan are not attending school 0 The Municipality has obtained an average There has been a decline in the percentage Ũ debt collection ratio of 99.49%. (%) of persons with a higher education.
+0 The City obtained Clean Audit for five Sexual Transmitted infections remain a · · consecutive years since 2012/2013 financial growing concern. year Beach erosion 0 Pilot mSCOA Persistent draught 0 ERP implementation Lack of collaboration between municipality 0 Diversification of revenue base and traditional authorities 0 Borrowing to invest in economic Growing trend of discouraged work The infrastructure challenges or delays relating to disputes or 0 Establishment of a municipal owned entity objections during the tender process, claims 0 Reduction in cost of doing business as well as the rejecting or declining the award 0 Further strengthening of good governance of a tender by the awarded tenderer have 0 Enhancing IGR structures been pivotal in the slow capital budget 0 Collaborations with institutions of higher expenditure. learning to enhance good governance The Council is limited in its leverage to borrow 0 Improving relationship with traditional money externally. institutions Limited resources provided in capital 0 Enhance public participation platforms and refurbishment and replacement programs. methodologies Limited revenue base 0 Capacitation of ward committees • Unfunded mandates 0 Partnership with private sector in support of • Growing indigent register community development initiatives • No rateable areas under traditional authorities Growing of rural debts Non-payment for services Dysfunctionality of IGR structures